Kpt05/Team-and-Project-Management-System/README.md

 - User authentication and authorization
 - Team management
+- System User management
-- Project tracking and management
+- Project management
-- Attendance monitoring
+- Attendance monitoring (Rosters)
-- Reporting and analytics
+- Reporting
-- Customizable settings and configurations
+- Hour clocking

 ## Technology Stack

 The system is developed using the latest web technologies and follows best practices for software development.
 The key technologies used in the development of the system include:

-- Front-end: React, Redux, Material-UI
+- Front-end: HTML, CSS, JavaScript, AJAX, JSON
-- Back-end: Node.js, Express.js, MongoDB
+- Back-end: PHP (Version 7.4.33), SQL
+- Database: MySQL
-- Authentication: JSON Web Tokens (JWT)
+- Web Server: MAMP
+- Database Management: PHPMyAdmin

 ## Getting Help

-If you need any assistance with the system or have any questions, please contact your project supervisor, Mr Rhys Garman, or the development team at Source Tech LTD.
+If you need any assistance with the system or have any questions, please contact the examination centre of the solution developer
+- Candidate Number: 9484
+- Candidate Name: Kevin Titus
+- Centre Number: 68742

 ## Conclusion

-We hope that you find this system useful for your team management, project tracking, and attendance monitoring needs.
-If you have any feedback or suggestions for improving the system, please let us know.
+I hope that you find this system useful for team management, project tracking, and attendance monitoring needs.
+If you have any feedback or suggestions for improving the system, please let me know.
 We are committed to providing the best possible solution for our clients and partners.